CONDUCTIVE EDUCATION CANTERBURY

 Conductor

 Dora graduated from the International Andras Peto Institute of Conductive Education in 2005.
-She first worked as a professional in Hungary for 3 years before moving to New Zealand in 2008; joining the team at the Addington School Conductive Education Unit, She worked here until 2015 when joined the team of Conductive Education Canterbury to follow her dreams of working with both preschool and school aged children.
+She first worked as a professional in Hungary for 3 years before moving to New Zealand in 2008; working at Addington Te Kura Taumatua.
+Dora joined the team at Conductive Education Canterbury in 2015 to follow her dreams of working with both preschool and school aged children.
+Originally Dora wanted to work as paparazzi and travel the world, however, one day, following a long conversation about Conductive Education with a lady at the Synagogue Dora realised what it was that she really wanted to do - she wanted to become a Conductor.
+Dora loves her cats, cooking and trying out different food, taking long walks and travel.

 Picture